harshpaal/Named_Entity_Recognition/README.md

 # Named_Entity_Recognition
-Build and train a bi-directional LSTM with Keras.
-Solve the Named Entity Recognition (NER) problem with LSTMs
+Build and train a Transformers model with Keras to solve the Named Entity Recognition (NER) problem.